-Breastfeeding eight babies… How did my mom do it when I struggled feeding just one?
+Breastfeeding eight babies… How did my mom do it when I struggled to feed just one?
 At least during the first six weeks, breastfeeding felt like a daunting task.

 Is it really this hard?
 Or do I simply lack the patience my mom had?
 (I really don’t remember her complaining.)
 So I thought, maybe it’s because I’m a new mom.
 And perhaps, every new mom has to go through these breastfeeding struggles.

-On my first two weeks as a new mom, I went through the day groggy.
-Cyd’s longest sleep was 3 hours and whenever he wakes up, I need to stand or sit up to breastfeed and burp him after.
+During my first two weeks as a new mom, I went through the day groggy.
+Cyd’s longest sleep was 3 hours, and whenever he woke up, I needed to stand or sit up to breastfeed and burp him after.
 His cries/shrieks are impossible to ignore.
 I wonder how he could produce such ear-splitting noise from a tiny, fragile body.
 Luckily, we’ve discovered the wonders of breastfeeding side lying.
-He likes it because he could eat whenever he wants and I love it ‘cause I can rest while he’s drinking to his heart’s content.
+He likes it because he can eat whenever he wants, and I love it because I can rest while he’s drinking to his heart’s content.
 Our sleep has improved a lot!

 Low milk supply

 Turns out, we have this hormone called Prolactin, which is responsible for producing milk.
-A lot of factors can affect its release (i.e. sleep, stress level, diet, etc.).
-But nipple stimulation by the baby is said to be the best way to make it work hard making more milk.
+Many factors can affect its release (i.e., sleep, stress level, diet, etc.).
+But nipple stimulation by the baby is said to be the best way to make it work hard to make more milk.
 I also read that certain food and supplements can help boost it.
-So we bought just about anything that promised to increase milk supply.
+So we bought just about anything that promised to increase the milk supply.

 Sore, cracked nipples